zhangxy22/Pairwise-molecular-embedding/README.md

 **FPpara** is a folder containing a similar model as FPtand except that manipulates the donor and acceptor data in parallel to make a final prediction.

-**MLemb** includes  four baseline manchine learning models: RF、SVR、Xgboost、 and gcforest.
+**MLemb** includes  four baseline manchine learning models: RF, SVR, Xgboost and gcforest.
 The inputs for the training and test of models are featuremap_train.csv and featuremap_test.csv, respectively.

-**fingerprint** includes FPtand models with embedding from four types of fingerprints, namely APfp、 CDKfp、GRAPHfp and MACCS.
+**fingerprint** includes FPtand models with embedding from four types of fingerprints, namely APfp,  CDKfp, GRAPHfp and MACCS.

 **visualization** consists of  t-SNE and Shap analyses for embedding.